Edited, June 29th, 2021.

 I find myself comparing an HVAC system to a car engine quite often.
 People understand the importance of preventive maintenance when it comes to their vehicles, so the comparison seems to carry some weight.
 When thinking about a car, a dirty engine has to work a lot harder to function properly.
 The same goes for a heating and air conditioning system with dirty ductwork.
-While Bell Brothers does not offer duct cleaning as a service, we want our customers to be comfortable and to get the most out of the HVAC systems we install and maintain.

 Clean ducts allow a heating and air conditioning unit to operate at maximum efficiency.
 Homes built in the ‘70s, ‘80s and even the ‘90s often didn’t have the air ducts cleaned after construction on the house was complete.
 Any debris restricts airflow — requiring your HVAC system to work harder and less efficiently.
 When the system has to exert more effort to function, you pay more in energy costs.